mota57/EFTriggerHelper/README.md

     }

 ```
 - Define a class that implements the following interfaces.
+(Every sync interface has a async interface.
+The IBeforeCreate is sync and the async interface is IBeforeCreateAsync, it will be the same for the rest of the interfaces)
 ```cs
  public class PersonTrigger :
             IBeforeCreateAsync<PersonTbl>,